oac-tree/oac-tree/doc/basicinstructions.rst

 .. _for_exp:

 **Example**

 This example will apply the Increment instruction to all elements of the array "arr".
+Note that the array elements will NOT be changed, as only a copy of those elements is inremented.

 .. code-block:: xml